Five Civilized Tribes: 18th century

-Experiment of "civilizing"

-Washington promulgated a doctrine that held that American Indians were biologically equals, but that their society was inferior.
-He formulated and implemented a policy to encourage the "civilizing" process, which Thomas Jefferson continued.
-Historian Robert Remini wrote that the American leaders "presumed that once the Indians adopted the practice of private property, built homes, farmed, educated their children, and embraced Christianity, these Native Americans would win acceptance from white Americans.
-Washington's six-point plan included impartial justice toward Indians; regulated buying of Indian lands; promotion of commerce; promotion of experiments to "civilize" or improve Indian society; presidential authority to give presents; and punishing those who violated Indian rights.
+George Washington promulgated a doctrine that held that Indian Americans were biologically equals, but that their societies were inferior.
+He formulated and implemented a policy to encourage civilizing them, which Thomas Jefferson continued and expanded.
+Historian Robert Remini wrote that the American leaders "presumed that once the Indians adopted the practice of private property, built homes, farmed, educated their children, and embraced Christianity, these Native Americans would win acceptance from Americans of European descent.

+George Washington's six-point plan included: regulating the buying of Indian lands, promoting commerce with the tribes, promoting experiments to civilize or improve Indian society, authorizing presidential authority to bestow presents on the tribes, and punish those who violated Indian rights.

-The government appointed Indian agents, such as Benjamin Hawkins in the Southeast, to live among Indians and to encourage them, through example and instruction, to live like whites.
+The US government appointed Indian agents, such as Benjamin Hawkins in the Southeast, to live among Indians and to encourage them, through example and instruction, to assimilate and adopt the lifestyle of White settlers.
 The tribes of the Southeast adopted Washington's policy as they established schools, took up yeoman farming practices, converted to Christianity, and built homes similar to those of their colonial neighbors.
 These five tribes also adopted the practice of chattel slavery: holding enslaved African Americans as forced workers.

-Indian removal

-In the early federal period, after the U.S. became independent, white settlers pushed into the interior and into the Deep South, areas that were still largely dominated by Native Americans.
-They were land-hungry.
-The invention of the cotton gin had made cultivation of short-staple cotton profitable in the interior, and settlers encroached on Native American lands in the Upper South, western Georgia, and the future states of Alabama, Mississippi, and Louisiana.
+Following the establishment of independence following the American Revolutionary War, Americans pushed into the interior and into the Deep South, areas that were still largely dominated by Native Americans.
+The invention of the cotton gin made cultivation of short-staple cotton profitable in the interior, and settlers encroached on Native American lands in the Upper South, including western Georgia, and the future states of Alabama, Louisiana, and Mississippi.
 They demanded the chance to cultivate these lands for agriculture.
-Armed conflicts occurred between some of the tribes and the settlers, who kept pushing west.
-They demanded that state and federal governments let them buy land.
+Armed conflicts occurred between some of the tribes and the settlers, who kept pushing west and acquired additional territories through negotiated treaties with European colonial powers and sometimes by force.

+19th century

-In the early 19th century, under such leaders as Andrew Jackson, elected president in 1828, and others, the U.S. government formally initiated Indian removal, forcing those tribes still living east of the Mississippi River, including the five tribes, to lands west of the river.
+In the early 19th century, under such leaders as Andrew Jackson, elected president in 1828, and others, the US government formally initiated Indian removal, forcing those tribes still living east of the Mississippi River, including the Five Tribes, to lands west of the river.
 Congress passed authorizing legislation in 1830, to fund such moves and arrange for new lands in what became known as Indian Territory to the west.

-Most members of the five tribes were forced to Indian Territory before 1840, many to what later became the states of Kansas and Oklahoma.
+Most members of the Five Tribes were forced to Indian Territory before 1840, many to what later became the states of Kansas and Oklahoma.
 The Cherokee Nation resisted removal until 1838 and lost thousands of members in removal, along what they called the Cherokee Trail of Tears.
 President Martin Van Buren had enforced the Treaty of New Echota, although the Senate had not ratified it, and a majority of the tribe said they had not agreed to its cessions of communal land.

-Indian Territory

-Once the tribes had been relocated to Indian Territory, the United States government promised that their lands would be free of white settlement.
+Once the tribes had been relocated to Indian Territory, the US government promised that their lands would be free of American settlers.
 But settlers soon began to violate that, and enforcement was difficult in the western frontier.